rsp/ifa/PITCHME.md

 How can we incrementally achieve the goal:

 1. Use a headless CMS
-2. Import data from WordPress
+2. Migrate data from WordPress
 3. Create a static website based on the current HTML
 4. Populate it with the data from the new CMS via API
-5. Incrementally improve the website or create new versions
+5. Incrementally improve the website
+6. Create new website versions

 ---